What is the Sports Premium Grant?

 Do you evaluate this spending?

 We will evaluate the impact of the funding as part of a regular evaluations and through pupil voice.
 We will look at how well we use our Sport Premium to improve the quality and breadth of PE and sporting provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 We aim to increase the activity of all children in school, in particular reluctant children.
 We have already seen an increase in the numbers of pupils entering events and joining clubs.
+Over 80% of our pupils in KS2 accessed at least one sports club last year.
+Our pupils have over 2 hours of timetabled physical activity each week.
+This includes running the Daily Mile at least 3 times a week.
+We were one of the first schools in the area to introduce this initiative.

 Measuring the impact of the activities provided with sports premium funding can be achieved in different ways.
 We will look at progress in PE as well as other areas of development such as self-esteem, confidence and the numbers of pupils involved in sporting activities in and out of school.
 Assessments are made both formally and informally using our school assessment systems as well as feedback from staff and visitors to the school.
 We will also evaluate the impact of professional development opportunities in improving teaching and learning in PE.

-Anne Tucker & Elaine Bloxham (Sports Co-Ordinators)
+Anne Tucker (Sports Co-Ordinator)